 Historic $400 million increase for federal Alzheimer’s disease research funding signed into law, bringing annual funding to $1.4 billion.

 Alzheimer’s Association released Dementia Care Practice Recommendations aimed at helping professional care providers deliver optimal quality, person-centered care for those living with Alzheimer’s and other dementias.

-The National Institutes of Health (NIH) awarded the Alzheimer’s Association $1.34 million over five years for an international research network, Leveraging an Interdisciplinary Consortium to Improve Care and Outcomes for Persons Living with Alzheimer’s and Dementia (LINC-AD) to improve care and psychosocial outcomes for individuals with dementia.
+The National Institutes of Health (NIH) awarded the Alzheimer’s Association $1.34 million over five years for an international research network, Leveraging an Interdisciplinary Consortium to Improve Care and Outcomes for Persons Living with Alzheimer’s and Dementia (LINC-AD), to improve care and psychosocial outcomes for individuals living with dementia.